My spiritual guide – Sri Chinmoy

-Sri Chinmoy (1931–2007) is my spiritual teacher from 1985, who dedicated his life in service to aspiring humanity.
+Sri Chinmoy (1931–2007) is my spiritual teacher since 1985, who dedicated his life in service to aspiring humanity.
 With all of his soulful offerings - his prayers and meditations, his literary, musical and artistic works - Sri Chinmoy is trying to inspire mankind.
+Sri Chinmoy inspires me deeply to work like him for World-Peace in my day to day actions.

 Born Chinmoy Kumar Ghose in the small village of Shakpura in East Bengal (now Bangladesh) in 1931, Sri Chinmoy was the youngest of seven children.
 In 1944, after both his parents had passed away, 12 year-old Chinmoy entered the Sri Aurobindo Ashram, a spiritual community near Pondicherry in South India.
 Here he spent the next 20 years in spiritual practice - including long hours of meditation, practising athletics, writing poetry, essays and spiritual songs.
 In his early teens, Chinmoy had many profound inner experiences, and in subsequent years achieved very advanced states of meditation.
 In 1964, he moved to New York City to share his inner wealth with sincere seekers in the West.
 Sri Chinmoy sees aspiration - the heart's ceaseless yearning for ever higher and deeper realities - as the spiritual force behind all great advances in religion, culture, sports and science.
 By living in the heart and aspiring for continual self-transcendence, men and women can bring forward the best in themselves and find their path to true satisfaction.